zencd/groovy2kotlin/README.md

 An utility converting [Groovy](http://groovy-lang.org/) sources to [Kotlin](https://kotlinlang.org/) language.

-The result of translation *isn't 100%* Kotlin-correct usually and it's required from the user to review the result, but a significant amount of work can be saved for free.
+The result of translation *isn't 100%* Kotlin-correct usually and user is required to review the result, but a significant amount of work can be saved for free.

 Started Nov 2019 by [zencd](https://github.com/zencd) in order to convert a project of mine